Is breakfast really the most important meal of the day? Or, is that idea just something we’ve been

 So, in my opinion, even if someone experienced some of the changes below, it would be worth it to experience the health benefits above.

-In healthy, resistant-trained men experienced a reduction in triiodothyronine (T3).
+In healthy, resistant-trained men experienced a reduction in triiodothyronine (T3), a sign that thyroid hormones dropped.
 Triiodothyronine is the body’s most powerful regulator of metabolic rate.
 However, they also lost body fat, suggesting the lower T3 did not cause a reduction in metabolic rate.
 Perhaps, the fasting just made the men more sensitive to T3, so they needed less.

 In a few studies, testosterone levels and IGF-1 also decreased slightly, yet it did not translate into a reduction in lean mass or any other related symptom.
 It’s possible that the study wasn’t long enough for the body to return to normal levels, or there could be another cause.